Philadelphia District Attorney's Office Recommends A New Trial For Meek Mill

 "We're elated," said Brian McMonagle, one of Mill's lawyers.
 "We anticipate that he should be released immediately."

-Assistant District Attorney Liam Riley declined a request for comment after the hearing, tough his office has said it would not oppose Mill's release on bail, a position which also drew support from Pennsylvania Governor Tom Wolf.
+Assistant District Attorney Liam Riley declined a request for comment after the hearing, though his office has said it would not oppose Mill's release on bail, a position which also drew support from Pennsylvania Governor Tom Wolf.

 Mill, who was not in court, has been behind bars since early November after Common Pleas Court Judge Genece Brinkley sentenced him to 2-4 years in prison for violating his probation.
 The decision has sparked months of public outrage directed at Brinkley and the country's criminal justice system more generally.
 Support for Mill has also led to athletes, sports executives and Philadelphia Mayor Jim Kenney visiting him in prison.